Maria Nikolajeva

 Maria Nikolajeva (born 16 May 1952) is a Swedish literary critic and academic, specialising in children's literature.
-Since 2008, she has been Professor of Education at the University of Cambridge and a Professorial Fellow of Homerton College, Cambridge.
-She has also been Director of Cambridge's Centre for Children's Literature since 2010.
+She was professor of Education at the University of Cambridge and Professorial Fellow of Homerton College, Cambridge from 2008 until her retirement in July 2020.
+She was also Director of Cambridge's Centre for Children's Literature from 2010.
 She previously taught at Stockholm University and Åbo Akademi University.